 - Ultra-fast optical scanning microscopes

-CBS houses a core facility with a transmission electron microscope (TEM) and several scanning electron microscopes.
-The TEM is an FEI Tecnai G2 Spirit BioTwin.
-The SEMs are part of ongoing research that will lead to a three-dimensional electron microscopy facility, to image neural circuits with the highest possible resolution.
+CBS houses a core facility with several scanning electron microscopes.
+The SEMs are part of ongoing research that is in transition to a three-dimensional electron microscopy facility, to image neural circuits with the highest possible resolution.

 CBS is committed to providing access to the most widely used strains of genetically modified mice to our community, by maintaining local breeding colonies.
 We also help support Harvard's Genome Modification Facility.